-1. Make sure that there is an entry for the interface in /etc/opt/SUNWconn/atm/ atmconfig.
+1. Make sure that there is an entry for the interface in

+/etc/opt/SUNWconn/atm/atmconfig.

 Configuration of an interface begins during system boot.
 Configuration will be attempted for all interfaces listed in /etc/opt/SUNWconn/atm/atmconfig.
-For information about the format of this file, see "Editing the /etc/opt/SUNWconn/ atm/atmconfig File" on page 27, and the atmconfig(4) man page.
+For information about the format of this file, see "Basic ATM Interface Plumbing" on page 25, and the atmconfig(4) man page.